uros-5/easy-tk/README.md

 ##### Changes

+1.0.6.4 added methods for removing widgets and for changing keys in json before displaying widgets on screen

+1.0.6.3 fixed modules error while loading one widget

 1.0.6.2 - fixed using variables inside json for grid/pack

 1.0.6 - you don't have to specify all_widgets parameter in your methods that are connected with json